Frequently Asked Questions

 Will a high-capacity replacement tank affect my truck’s stock fuel gauge and trip computer?

 Your stock fuel gauge will read accurately when our high-capacity replacement tank is installed on your vehicle.
-When your gauge reads half full, you have approximately half tank of fuel.
+When your gauge reads half full, you have approximately half a tank of fuel.
 Most functions on your truck’s trip computer should work properly, except for the miles-to-empty feature.
 This feature will continue to read fuel levels as though you still have the stock tank installed.

-No!
 When you order a Transfer Flow fuel tank system, you can rest easy knowing that you will receive a complete system with comprehensive step-by-step instructions and every part required for installation, down to the last zip tie!
 All high-capacity replacement tanks include mounting straps for secure underbody installation.

 Can I purchase replacement parts for a non-Transfer Flow tank?